mycroftwilde/Portainer_Templates/README.md

 I have added a section for Proxmox and Thin Clients, as well as links to external resources in that section.

-A number of container templates have been added -> sourced from xneo1's template
+A number of container templates have been added -> sourced from [xneo1's template](https://raw.githubusercontent.com/xneo1/portainer_templates/master/Template/template.json)

-Find his portainer template [Here](https://raw.githubusercontent.com/xneo1/portainer_templates/master/Template/template.json)

 His Github Repo Page: [xneo1's Portainer Template Repo Page](https://github.com/xneo1/portainer_templates)